Specification Mining for Smart Contracts with Trace Slicing and Predicate Abstraction: Introduction

 \section{Introduction}

 Blockchain technology has developed rapidly in recent years, since the introduction of Bitcoin~\cite{nakamoto2008bitcoin} by Nakamoto in 2008.
 Blockchain itself is a distributed ledger maintained and shared by a peer-to-peer (P2P) network, and it evolved into a platform which supports the deployment and execution of smart contracts, popularized by Ethereum~\cite{Ethereum}.
 Smart contracts are self-executing computer programs used to implement Decentralized Applications (DApps).
 Users interact with smart contracts by executing transactions on the blockchain.
-The transaction data specifies inputs, such as the address of the sender, the smart contract function called, and parameter values.
 Ethereum, the most prominent smart contract platform, is empowering many DApps, spanning areas such as finance, health, governance, games, etc.~\cite{dappradar}.
 As of May 2023, there are more than 50 million smart contracts deployed on Ethereum, and these smart contracts have supported 13,968 DApps~\cite{Etherscan,dappradar}.

 Despite the high stakes involved, smart contracts are often developed in an undisciplined way.
 The existence of bugs and vulnerabilities compromises the reliability and security of smart contracts and endangers the trust of users.
-For example, many smart contracts restrict user access to functionalities by implementing certain access control policies.
 Durieux et~al.~\cite{durieux2020empirical} reported that nearly 10\% of the smart contracts may contain security vulnerabilities related to access controls. \erc~\cite{eip20} is the most popular smart contract standard on Ethereum, yet 13\% of the \erc token contracts do not conform to the standard specification~\cite{chen2019tokenscope}.
 Moreover, Qin et~al.~\cite{qin2021attacking} demonstrated how economic behavior models can be exploited to attack the DeFi ecosystem with flash loans.
 A major difficulty in validating the conformance of smart contracts, i.e., whether the contract implementation adheres to the expected behaviors, is the lack of documented formal specifications.
-Formal specifications capture the expected contract behaviors, in terms of formal languages, based on a formal model~\cite{jiao2020semantic} with precise semantics.
-Specifications of a smart contract play a central role in describing, understanding, reasoning about contract behaviors, and detecting, through testing and verification, non-conformance issues such as functional bugs and security vulnerabilities.